idkfelix/year12/Maths/Final Reference.md

 	- **Nominal**: Identifier or description
 ## Significant Figures
 - All non-zero digits are significant
+- Zeros between non-zero digits are significant
-- All leading and trailing zeros are not significant
+- All leading and zeros are not significant
 - Single zero before decimal point is not significant
+- Trailing zeros of a whole number that ends in a decimal are significant
-- Zeros between non-zero digits are significant
+- Trailing zeros to the right of a decimal place are significant
+<div style="page-break-after: always;"></div>
 ## Symbols
 $$
 \begin{align}